-THE RESPECT CAMPAIGN HIGHLIGHTS THE FOLLOWING GOOD PRACTICES: • All players and coaches shake hands with their opponents and the referee before and after each game. • Mark out a designated spectators' area around the playing area. • At relevant underage categories teams should strive to achieve the maximum participation of all players in accordance with agreed playing models. • The host Club should welcome referees and opposing teams to all games. • A merit award, based on sporting endeavour and fair play, shall be awarded to players and teams who have upheld the RESPECT principles. • Adopt and implement the Code of Behaviour when working with underage players as the minimum level of agreement between the Club and players, coaches, parents, guardians and supporters at underage level. • Organise half time exhibition games during
+THE RESPECT CAMPAIGN HIGHLIGHTS THE FOLLOWING GOOD PRACTICES:

+• All players and coaches shake hands with their opponents and the referee before and after each game, when health conditions allow.

+• Mark out a designated spectators' area around the playing area.

+• At relevant underage categories teams should strive to achieve the maximum participation of all players in accordance with agreed playing models.

+• The host Club should welcome referees and opposing team to all games.

+• A merit award, based on sporting endeavour and fair play, shall be awarded to players and teams who have upheld the RESPECT principles.

+• Adopt and implement the Code of Behaviour when working with underage players as the minimum level of agreement between the Club and Players, Coaches, Parents, Guardians and Supporters at underage level.

-Club and inter County League and Championship Games that promote the principles of the RESPECT campaign in association with Schools, other Clubs and Cumann na mBunscol.
+• Organise half time exhibition games, where practicable, during Club and inter County League and Championship Games that promote the principles of the RESPECT campaign in association with schools, other Clubs and Cumann na mBunscol.